kubernetes/enhancements/keps/sig-scheduling/4832-async-preemption/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 This feature is used during all Pods' preemption if the feature gate is enabled.
+You can see if the scheduler triggers any preemptions via `preemption_attempts_total` metric.

 You can find Pods that have triggered the preemption by referring to `.Status.NominatedNodeName`, and Pods that have been preempted by referring to their condition with `type: DisruptionTarget` and `reason: PreemptionByScheduler`.